 - 1. Any person, staff or pupil, showing any symptoms of Coronavirus, or with household members showing symptoms, should stay at home. - 2.
 Children with physical conditions putting them at highest risk from Coronavirus should be shielding and not be attending school, and children with household members that fall into this group should also stay at home.
 Shielding is a measure to protect people who are clinically extremely vulnerable by minimising all interaction between them and others. - 3.
 PPE is for the protection of the wearer and should only be used as a last resort.
 By far the most effective methods to avoid catching Coronavirus is social distancing (keeping minimum 2 metres distance, and thorough and regular hand washing).
 This is particularly important in managing spread by contact points, such as something that others will have touched, such as toys, equipment, pens, door handles etc. You should also avoid touching your own face before handwashing.
-If you believe that PPE is required for an activity not in this guidance, based on your risk assessment, please share this with Health & Safety Officer (details below) for review. - 4.
-PHE guidance does not recommend any need for PPE for essential staff coming into work locations but not interacting with public/residents. - 5.
+If you believe that PPE is required for an activity not in this guidance, based on your risk assessment, please share this with Corporate Health & Safety (details below) for review. - 4.
+If providing care involves Aerosol Generating Procedures (AGP) then please consult the relevant government PPE guidance separately.
+AGPs are specialist care such as suction, ventilation and oxygen.
+If you are unsure, please consult section 8.1 of the government's PPE guidance. - 5.
+PHE guidance does not recommend any need for PPE for essential staff coming into work locations but not interacting with public/residents. - 6.
 This advice is for PPE specifically to protect against Coronavirus.
 Activities might require PPE to protect against other risks, and this PPE must also be used.
 Eye/face protection is only required where splashing might occur.
-If you are in doubt about the need for PPE, talk to your manager. - 6.
-PPE should not be re-used, however, should supplies of PPE run low, please be aware that some items of PPE can be reused in line with the government's guidance if absolutely necessary. - 7.
+If you are in doubt about the need for PPE, talk to your manager. - 7.
+PPE should not be re-used, however, should supplies of PPE run low, please be aware that some items of PPE can be reused in line with the government's guidance if absolutely necessary. - 8.
 PPE to be obtained through each school's usual supply routes.
-If schools experience any difficulties in ordering PPE, please contact: CHSCovid19Coordination@rbkc.gov.uk

-8. For support or advice please contact CorporateHealthandSafety@rbkc.gov.uk so that the team can provide advice.
+If schools experience any difficulties in ordering PPE, please contact: CHSCovid19Coordination@rbkc.gov.uk - 9.
+For support or advice please contact Corporatehealthandsafety@westminster.gov.uk in Westminster and in RBKC please speak to CorporateHealthandSafety@rbkc.gov.uk so that the team can provide advice.